magicdude4eva/docker-gunbot/README.md

 [![Docker Automated build](https://img.shields.io/docker/automated/magicdude4eva/gunbot-colorised.svg)](https://microbadger.com/images/magicdude4eva/gunbot-colorised)
 [![Docker Build Status](https://img.shields.io/docker/build/magicdude4eva/gunbot-colorised.svg)](https://microbadger.com/images/magicdude4eva/gunbot-colorised)

-:white_check_mark: Compatible with Gunbot version : Gunbot v21 [https://github.com/GuntharDeNiro/BTCT/releases](https://github.com/GuntharDeNiro/BTCT/releases)
+:white_check_mark: Compatible with Gunbot version : Gunbot v23 [https://github.com/GuntharDeNiro/BTCT/releases](https://github.com/GuntharDeNiro/BTCT/releases)

 :white_check_mark: Compatible with Synology DSM6.0, DSM7.0 (both on DS1019+)

 Although this Docker Image has been tested on a Synology NAS, it will work essentially in any Docker-environment with the adjustment of the mount-point needed.
 I have provided a base-configuration under `/config/` which I suggest you read and adjust.
-If you use the autoconfig provided, and once you have added your Binance credentials, the BOT will start trading.
-The only thing to adjust is your "TRADING_LIMIT" in `config/config.js` and your Telegram and Binance settings.
+If you use the autoconfig (please read the `/config/autoconfig-instructions.txt` before enabling) provided, and once you have added your Binance credentials, the BOT will start trading.

 Detailed Gunbot documentation and support is available via [https://wiki.gunthy.org/](https://wiki.gunthy.org/)